AmasaDelano/dungeon-land/markdown/06_06_Ranger.md

 ---

-Your bonuses only apply when your animal is doing something it’s trained in.
-An animal not trained to attack monsters won’t be any help when you’re attacking an otyugh.
+Your bonuses only apply when your animal is doing something it's trained in.
+An animal not trained to attack monsters won't be any help when you're attacking an otyugh.

 ## Alignment